Nikon

 bridged eyepiece cap.

-armour and sculpted shape of these Monarchs make them very pleasant to hold, at
+shape of these Monarchs make them very pleasant to hold, at least for my

-least for my smallish hands, with the focuser falling naturally under my index
+smallish hands, with the focuser falling naturally under my index finger.
+After

-finger.
-After testing several pairs of heavy binoculars, I really appreciated
+testing several pairs of heavy binoculars, I really appreciated the light

 As described, the focuser works well and the eyepiece comfort